-- Travel Ticket: Although it is not required to have your ticket for Italy at the time of the Italian Elective Residence Visa application, if you have it you can bring it with you and file a copy of it as well.
-If you have not finalized your travel arrangements at the time of filing the Italian Elective Resident Visa, you can simply indicate on the visa application your expected departure date.
+Although it is not required to have your ticket for Italy at the time of the Italian Elective Residency Visa application, if you have it you can file it.
+If you have not finalized your travel arrangements at the time of filing the Italian Elective Residency Visa, you can simply indicate on the visa application your expected departure date.

-- Visa Application Fee: EUR 116 per person, cash or Money Order, payable to the Consulate of Italy, with applicant’s name and address on the money order.
+EUR 116 per person, cash or Money Order, payable to the Consulate of Italy, with applicant’s name and address on the money order.
 It is also possible to pay in local currency.
 Italian Consulates around the world periodically update their websites with the equivalent converted amount in local currency as per the applicable currency exchange rate.
-Check on the website of your competent Italian Consulate for the applicable fee in local currency right before submitting the Italian Elective Residence Visa application form.
+Check on the website of your competent Italian Consulate for the applicable fee in local currency right before submitting the Italian Elective Residency Visa application form.

-- Visa Issue Timing: if your paperwork is in order you might expect the visa within 60 to 90 days.
-Check here to see what an Italian Elective Residence Visa looks like.
+If your paperwork is in order you might expect the visa within 60 to 90 days.
+Check here to see what an Italian Elective Residency Visa looks like.
 The maximum term under the law is 90 days.
-However, in our experience, they take much less than three months to issue Italian Elective Residence Visas.
+However, in our experience, they take much less than three months to issue Italian Elective Residency Visas.
 Please bear in mind that during the entire process, from filing the application to when the visa is issued, the applicants’ passports shall be left with the Consulate.

-- Visa Duration: the visa will show an issue date, a starting date and an expiration date.
+The Elective Residency visa will show an issue date, a starting date and an expiration date.
 The visa start date will likely be the same or close to your departure date, if you filed a travel ticket along with your visa application.
-The expiration date of an Italian Elective Residence Visa in general is after 365 days from the starting date.
+The expiration date of an Italian Elective Residency Visa is after 365 days from the starting date.
 If you must postpone your departure, you can do so, as far as you enter Italy before the visa expiration date.
 No further notice to the Consulate is required.

-- Permit to Stay: Within eight days of your arrival in Italy (and before your visa expiration date) you must apply for a Permit to Stay (“Permesso di Soggiorno”).
-The Permit to Stay for an Italian Elective Residence Visa usually is issued for two full years starting from your Permit to Stay issue date, regardless of the Elective Residence Visa expiration date.
+Within eight days of your arrival in Italy (and before your visa expiration date) you must apply for a Permit to Stay (“Permesso di Soggiorno”).
+The Permit to Stay for an Italian Elective Residency Visa usually is issued for two full years starting from your Permit to Stay issue date, regardless of the Elective Residency Visa expiration date.
 Check here to see what an Italian Permit to Stay looks like.

-We assist EU and non EU citizens with immigration and visa matters, as well as residence registrations.
+We assist EU and non EU citizens with immigration and visa matters, as well as residency registrations.
 We offer a comprehensive service tailored to the needs of each case.
-Our services include advice on immigration law, cross-border implications related to dual citizenship, dual residence, change of residence, preparation of visa, permit to stay and residence applications, tax aspects, avoidance of dual taxation, etc.
+Our services include advice on immigration law, cross-border implications related to dual citizenship, dual residency, change of residency, preparation of visa, permit to stay and residency applications, tax aspects, avoidance of dual taxation, etc.